19 Places to Visit in July That Are Actually Worth It (USA)

 9. Apostle Islands, Wisconsin

 The Apostle Islands on Lake Superior are one of the most unique summer destinations in the Midwest USA.
+You can camp on remote islands, hike trails with stunning lake views, and explore a surprisingly vibrant local scene on Madeline Island.

 July is the best time for kayaking the famous sea caves and exploring the 21 islands that make up this incredible archipelago.